 Physical fit examinations are divided into these main categories:

-- Broken parts that may be repaired, often known as “jigsaw” suits.
+- Broken parts that may be repaired are often known as “jigsaw” suits.

 - Broken items require a complete tool mark investigation, including microscopic comparison and casting, to verify that the parts fit together and so draw an inference.

-- Broken, torn, or split things that require knowledge of the manufacture and the appearance of marks left on the material’s surface to facilitate a fit.
+- Broken, torn, or split things that require knowledge of the manufacturer and the appearance of marks left on the material’s surface to facilitate a fit.

 Occasionally, the circumstances of a crime scene impact the availability of casting techniques, contributing to the continuity of a silicone rubber casting material is supplied as a partly polymerized base with which a catalyst must be mixed to allow polymerization.
 Microcell Silicone Casting Medium is used by forensic investigators to duplicate the tiniest tool traces and impressions.
 They are superior to other recognized flexible silicone casting procedures in terms of visibility of tool marks, firing pin impressions, and latent fingerprint lifts, according to laboratory investigations.